ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 ![Chocolate consumption](/assets/2023-01-25/chocolate-consumption-by-nobel-laureate.png){: width="100%"  }

-In this post, we briefly analyse a note on [Chocolate Consumption, Cognitive Function, and Nobel Laureates](https://www.biostat.jhsph.edu/courses/bio621/misc/Chocolate%20consumption%20cognitive%20function%20and%20nobel%20laurates%20(NEJM).pdf), by *Franz H. Messerli*.
+In this post, we briefly analyze a note on [Chocolate Consumption, Cognitive Function, and Nobel Laureates](https://www.biostat.jhsph.edu/courses/bio621/misc/Chocolate%20consumption%20cognitive%20function%20and%20nobel%20laurates%20(NEJM).pdf), by *Franz H. Messerli*.

-According to a study showing that rats improved cognitive performance after the administration of a cocoa polyphenolic, the author tested the hypothesis whether chocolate consumption enhance human cognition.
+According to another study showing that rats improved their cognitive performances after the administration of a cocoa polyphenolic, the author tested the hypothesis whether chocolate consumption enhance human cognition.

 As stated in the note, the author took the *total number of Nobel laureates per capita* as a "surrogate" to cognitive performance.